 Audio and video are powerful tools for use in your course, as supplements to face-to-face instruction or as online learning objects.
-The Center for Excellence in Teaching and Learning has a wide range of tools for use on location, in the studio, or in our post-production facilities.
+The Office of Curriculum and Instructional Support has a wide range of tools for use on location, in the studio, or in our post-production facilities.

 Whether you're considering a 'Do-it-Yourself' or studio-based approach to your online video, please watch the following video to help guide your production process.

 Below are just a few of the digital learning objects recorded in our Park Library studio that our production staff can assist you in creating.